 Patrick D. McPherson is the managing partner of the firm's Washington, D.C. office.
 Mr. McPherson represents clients in the acquisition, enforcement and protection of all aspects of their intellectual property rights.
+He also heads the firm’s Patent and Trademark Appeal Board (PTAB) practice group.

 Mr. McPherson represents U.S. and foreign clients in the acquisition of patent rights in diverse technologies such as telecommunications, wireless communications, computer software, ink jet recording paper, medical devices and electronics and assists clients in establishing competitive patent review programs.
 He also provides advice regarding potential patent infringement issues.
 Having served as a Naval Officer on nuclear submarines, Mr. McPherson has practical engineering experience which is essential in developing the appropriate intellectual property strategy for the client.